Darlington School: Sexual abuse allegations

-In June 2017, in the wake of teacher-student sexual abuse allegations at Choate, Darlington announced an investigation into sexual abuse between its faculty and students.
+In June 2017, in the wake of teacher-student sexual abuse allegations at Choate Rosemary Hall, Darlington announced an investigation into sexual abuse between its faculty and students.
 A student had reported sexually inappropriate behavior by a teacher who served as a dorm master in the 1980s.
 The student claims the inappropriate behavior was reported to the school administration and nothing was done at the time.
 Darlington hired a law firm to investigate the claims in 2016, and in 2017 sent a letter to former and current students informing them of the investigation.
 Twenty male students settled a lawsuit with the teacher in 2021, clearing the way to seek a settlement with the school's insurance company.
 In 2022 the school unveiled a monument dedicated to the victims of sexual abuse at the school.